pyth-network/pyth-sdk-rs/pyth-sdk-solana/README.md

 In both cases, the content of the account will be provided to the application as a binary blob (`Vec<u8>`).
 The examples below assume that the user has already obtained this account data.

-### Parse account data
+### Parse price data
+Pyth Network stores price of each product (e.g: `Crypto.BTC/USD`) in a separate Solana account.
+To understand more how Pyth accounts are structured please go to [Solana Account Structure](#solana-account-structure) section below.

-To parse price account this library provides a `load_price` method which translates the binary data to Pyth Price structure.
+To parse price account this library provides a `load_price` method which translates the binary data of a Price Solana Account to Pyth Price structure.
 Pyth Price contains some functions to help working with the price.
 For more information please visit documentations of this crate.

 ```rust
 use pyth_sdk_solana::{load_price, Price};